 Right: Son, it’s your turn to set the table today.

-Wrong: What are you complaining for, like a girl?
+Wrong: What are you complaining about, like a girl?

 Right: What are you complaining about?